617-coop/617-coop.github.io/README.md

 04 Autonomy and Independence

-Cooperatives are autonomous, self-help organisations controlled by their members.
-If they enter into agreements with other organisations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their cooperative autonomy.
+Cooperatives are autonomous, self-help organizations controlled by their members.
+If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their cooperative autonomy.

 05 Education, Training, and Information